Front Page Detective: Synopsis

 Front Page Detective stars Edmund Lowe as David Chase, a newspaper columnist who helps police solve especially difficult mysteries.
 The title derived from a popular true-crime magazine of the same name, and stories were based on material from the magazine.

 Other cast members were Frank Jenks as Lieutenant Rodney, Paula Drew as Sharon Richards, and George Pembroke as Lieutenant Andrews.

-Personnel
+Production

 Jerry Fairbanks was the producer and distributor, and Arnold Wester was the director.
 Gene Levitt and Robert Mitcher were the writers.
+Episodes were filmed in Los Angeles on sound stages, with stock film used for exterior shots.